rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 made when a UDP server was started and no port was configured.
 Only if that failed, the IANA default of 514 was used.
 For TCP servers, this lookup was never done and 514 always used if no specific port was configured.
-For consitency, both TCP and UDP now use port 514 as default.
+For consistency, both TCP and UDP now use port 514 as default.
 If a lookup is desired, you need to specify it in the "Run" directive, e.g. "*$UDPServerRun syslog*\ ".